NoahBurkholder/wiki-noah/design.md

 ### Representation, Identity, and Puppeteering

-(Coming Soon) Concerning developing with sensitivity, a look at cultural appropriation, and the complications of consent when the player's agency is translated to a character.
+(Coming Soon) Concerning developing with sensitivity, a look at cultural appropriation, and the complications of representational consent of having a game avatar when the player is arbitrary.

 ### Exploitation, Whales, and Dice